jcq/wedding/src/pages/faq/index.md

 featuredImage: >-
   https://res.cloudinary.com/dvjbm5qlr/image/upload/c_crop,g_custom/c_scale,w_1200/v1579838540/DSC_0433.NEF_gl1dzx.jpg
 ---
+##### When should I arrive?

+We will officially kick things off at 5:30pm.
+Please feel free to come hang out up to an hour beforehand.
+Nothing exciting will be happening, but there is some cool to stuff to look at on the farm.

+##### But why are you getting married on a farm?
+Are there going to be animals?

+Because we love farms!
+Sadly (or fortunately for some of you), there are no animals on this farm out of respect to guests with allergies or who do not want to smell muddy pigs while they eat.
+Yes, that was Megan's preferred venue.

+##### What else is happening this weekend?

+We suppose you could check out the *Vikings Begin* exhibition at the American Swedish Institute.
+Or, you could hang out with us Friday and/or Sunday!
+Check out the details here.

 ##### What should I wear?

 Please dress however you will be most comfortable!
 “Casual Dress Code”, if you need something official.
 We will spend time outside on grass, so consider this when making shoe decisions.